alexdowell/ME494-HW7-Qube-Multi-Input-Identification/README.md

   - Evaluation of model performance before and after weight removal

 ## Contributions
 This repository is intended for academic research and educational use.
-Contributions and modifications are welcome.
+Contributions are welcome.

 ## License
 This project is open for research and educational purposes.